hestrain/Horiseon-Code-Refactor/README.md

 ## Usage

 although the code was provided, the challenge was to clean up the HTML Semantic Elements, as well as to add alt text to the images.

+The live webpage can be found hosted on github at the following link: https://hestrain.github.io/challenge1/

+The code repository can be found on github at the following link:

 ## Credits